urbas/bud/README.md

 - Bud must be able to run tests.

+- Bud must be able to build NuGet packages and publish them to NuGet repositories.

 - Users should be able to write plugins, publish them via NuGet, and use them in their build definitions.

 Optional: